patrickrmoore/azure-openai-provider/packages/azure-openai-provider/README.md

 ```

-You can use the following optional settings to customize the Azure OpenAI provider instance:
+### Required Settings

+- **apiVersion** _string_

+The Azure API Version to use.
+[See here](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#chat-completions)

 - **resourceName** _string_

-  Required if baseURL is not specified.
-The provider will format the base url to be `https://${resourceName}.azure.openai.com`
+  The name of your Azure OpenAI resource.
+Required if baseURL is not provided.
+If resourceName is passed, the provider will format the baseURL to be `https://${resourceName}.azure.openai.com`

+### Optional Settings

 - **baseURL** _string_